oddmayo/oddmayo.github.io/_posts/2025-11-04-AI-Web-Scraping.md

 </details>

 That took longer than the previous ones.
-If you look closely, you'll see that something's not right—the price.
-Why is the price inaccurate?
+If you look closely, you'll notice that the price is wrong.
+But if you look even more closely, you'll see that the title is not exactly the same as the one shown in the image.
+Why are these details inaccurate?
 Amazon product pages contain multiple prices and recommendations depending on the product.

-You could overcome this by fine-tuning to consistently extract the price of the main product, but, for the sake of simplicity, let's give Amazon the win this time.
-In this case, the other extraction strategies would complete the task with no problems.
+You could overcome this by fine-tuning to ensure the consistent extraction of the desired elements of the main product.
+However, for lazy purposes, let's give Amazon the win this time.
+The other extraction strategies would complete the task without any problems in this case.

 # Where LLMs shine